-Category Description Number of non-executive directors (NEDS) with these skills Leadership Board, CEO and/or senior executive level experience in a major organisation or listed company.
-5/5 Strategy Experience in formulating, implementing and/or overseeing strategic business plans.
-5 / 5 Financial acumen Qualifications and/or experience in accounting, financial reporting and corporate finance.
+Category Description Number of non- executive directors (NEDS) with these skills Technical Skills/Experience Technical Skills Qualifications and/or experience in law, marketing, accounting, financial reporting and corporate finance.
 Experience in assessing the quality of internal accounting and financial reporting controls and overseeing capital management and funding arrangements.
-3 / 5 Risk and compliance Experience in risk management and compliance frameworks.
+3/4 Risk Management Experience in risk management and compliance frameworks.
 Able to identify and manage key business risks.
-4/5 Legal and regulatory Experience in legal and regulatory matters, including knowledge of the environment applicable to the gambling industry.
-5 / 5 Gambling and hospitality industry Experience at Board or senior executive level at domestic or international gambling and hospitality industry.
-5/5 People and culture Experience with people matters, including assessing executive and employee performance, employee engagement, strategic workforce planning and leading organisational change, and workplace health and safety.
+3/4 Executive Leadership Board, CEO and/or senior executive level experience in a major organisation or listed company.
+4/4 Remuneration, People and Culture Experience with people matters, including assessing executive and employee performance, employee engagement, strategic workforce planning and leading organisational changes, and workplace health and safety.
 Experience overseeing and monitoring corporate culture.
-4/5 Corporate Governance Knowledge, experience, and commitment to the highest standards of governance 5/5
+3/4 Governance Competencies Corporate Governance, Legal and Regulatory Knowledge, experience, and commitment to the highest standards of governance and legal compliance, including knowledge of the environment applicable to the gambling industry.
+4/4